trueberryless/the-thinking-hub/src/content/posts/criminal-thinking.md

 The relationship between security engineers and criminals is a perpetual arms race.
 Every time we introduce a new defense, the "criminal thinker" finds a workaround.

 When skimming became an epidemic, the industry moved from magnetic stripes to **EMV Chips**.
 The logic was that chips couldn't be cloned as easily as a magnetic stripe.
 Did this stop the criminals?
 No. It just changed their vector.
-We started seeing "Shimmers"—incredibly thin, flexible circuit boards that slide into the card slot _with_ the card, sitting between the chip and the reader to intercept the communication.
+We started seeing "Shimmers" — incredibly thin, flexible circuit boards that slide into the card slot _with_ the card, sitting between the chip and the reader to intercept the communication.

 Then came "Deep Insert" skimmers.
 These are wafer-thin devices that are shoved deep inside the machine, completely invisible from the outside, utilizing tiny batteries and storage to harvest data for weeks.